segmentio/segment-docs/src/partners/index.md

 ## Document your Component

 To provide a great experience for users, and to help us test your integration, you need to document your integration.
-Segment expects docs both on your site about Segment, and on Segment’s site about your integration.
+Segment expects docs both on your site about Segment, and on Segment's site about your integration.
 We provide templates for our docs to help you get started.

 ## Submitting for Review